suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {: #encryption-info-consumed-with-copy title="Example showing the extended suit-directive-copy."}

-The payload to be encrypted may be detached and, in that case, it is not covered by a digital signature or a MAC of the manifest.
+The payload to be encrypted may be detached and, in that case, it is not covered by the digital signature or the MAC protecting the manifest.
 (To be more precise, the suit-authentication-wrapper found in the envelope contains a digest of the manifest in the SUIT Digest Container.)

+The
-The lack of authentication and integrity protection of the payload is particularly a concern when a cipher without integrity protection is used.
+lack of authentication and integrity protection of the payload is particularly a concern when a cipher without integrity protection is used.

-To authenticate the payload in the detached payload case a SUIT Digest Container with the digest of the encrypted and/or plaintext payload MUST be included in the manifest.
+To provide authentication and integrity protection of the payload in the detached payload case a SUIT Digest Container with the hash of the encrypted and/or plaintext payload MUST be included in the manifest.
+See suit-parameter-image-digest parameter in Section 8.4.8.6 of {{I-D.ietf-suit-manifest}}.

+Once a CEK is available, the steps described in {{content-enc}} are applicable.
+These steps apply to both content key distribution methods.

 Another attack concerns battery exhaustion.
 An attacker may swap detached payloads and thereby force the device to process a wrong